lamttran/intasymm/README.md

 # Replicating the real data analysis in our paper
 The cancer real data analysis in our paper used data available at https://github.com/shuanggema/IntePanCancer, specifically their RData file data.Rdata.
 The process of linking the separate lists of genes, survival times, and censoring vectors via their paper's summary statistics is nontrivial.
 We therefore include an RData file (entitled cancersets.RData) in the respository for ease of access that was used in our real data analysis.

 The RData file contains data from 9 cancer types, each with 7 variables.
 The first two columns represent the survival time (in months) and the censoring vector (1 = death, 0 = censored) for the patients.
-The remaining 5 columns are expression data for genes (TMX3, RIBC1, LOC115581, HCCAT5, and LOC644151) chosen by first selecting 50 genes via univariate Cox models and then choosing the first 5 of these genes to enter a penalized Cox model via glmnet.
+The remaining 5 columns are expression data for genes (TMX3, RIBC1, LOC115581, HCCAT5, and LOC644151) chosen by first selecting the 50 most significant genes via univariate Cox models and then choosing the first 5 of these genes to enter a penalized Cox model via glmnet.

+To replicate the real data anlysis, we have also included an R script o